sherryduong93/Anime_Recommender/README.md

 ## Motivations & Goals
 Since shelter-in-place was enacted, more people have been staying home looking for more ways to pass the time.
 Like many, I found myself wanting to escape to a world of fantasy, and found that anime was the best way to do this.
 <br>However, when I finished one anime, I was surpised how difficult it was to find a similar anime to the one I enjoyed.
 It required searching on Google and going through various forums to find suggestions that seemed aligned to my tastes.
-<br>I have three goals for this project:
+<br>I have two goals for this project:
-<br>1) A popularity based recommender that will recommend anime based on genre & "commitment level" (ie: Do I want a show with many seasons, a new show, or a movie just for tonight?)
-<br>2) A content based recommender that will recommend shows/movies similar to my last favorite anime
+<br>1) A content based recommender that will recommend shows/movies similar to my last favorite anime
-<br>3) An item-item collaborative filter recommender system that will recommend anime based on the ratings and reviews of users similar to me.
+<br>2) An item-item collaborative filter recommender system that will recommend anime based on the ratings and reviews of users similar to me.

 ## The Data:
 <br>**-anime_df**: 12,294 animes with name, genre, type, number of episodes, avg_rating, and members